zzt93/syncer/README.md

   - Ignore `DuplicateKeyException`, not count as failure
 - Kafka
   - Bulk operation
+  - Using `id` of data source as `key` of record, making sure the [orders between records](https://stackoverflow.com/questions/29511521/is-key-required-as-part-of-sending-messages-to-kafka)
+  - Json serializer/deserializer (see [here](https://github.com/zzt93/syncer/issues/1) for future opt)

 <a name="join_in_es">[1]</a>: Be careful about this feature, it may affect your performance